benhoyt/benhoyt.github.com/cv/index.md

 I’m a software engineer with twenty years of experience developing web applications and services, as well as providing technical leadership for small teams of software developers.

-I’m fluent in Go, Python, C, SQL, HTML, and English.
-I’ve also written a good amount of JavaScript, C++, and x86 assembly.
+I’m fluent in Go, Python, C, SQL, and English.
+I’ve also written a good amount of JavaScript, HTML, C++, and x86 assembly.
 I learn quickly, care about detail, and love computer science and mathematics.

-I live in New Zealand, but have dual NZ / U.S. citizenship.
+I live in New Zealand, but have dual NZ and U.S. citizenship.
 I lived and worked in New York City from 2010 to 2019, and I’m open to remote work and some travel.

 ## Skills: what I do...